chernolab/ASpli/Readme.md

 A typical `ASpli` workflow  involves: parsing the genome annotation into subgenic features called bins, overlapping read alignments against them, perform junction counting, fulfill inference tasks of differential bin and junction usage and, finally, report integrated splicing signals.
 At every step `ASpli` generates self-contained outcomes that, if required, can be easily exported and integrated into other processing pipelines.

 ## Installation
-As of July 2020, ASpli is freely available at Bioconductor devel branch.
-It will be part of the next Bioconductor official release scheduled for October 2020

     if (!requireNamespace("BiocManager", quietly = TRUE))
       install.packages("BiocManager")

-    # The following line initializes usage of Bioc devel branch and
-    # should not be necessary after the next official release scheduled for October 2020
-    if(Sys.Date()<"2020-11-01") BiocManager::install(version='devel')

     BiocManager::install("ASpli")